-But, in the business world of marketing, brand managers and marketing managers spend a lot of time on projects, and in project meetings. (see our article on the marketer’s life cycle, for example).
+But, in the business world of marketing, brand managers and marketing managers spend a lot of time on projects and in project meetings.
+(For example, see our marketer’s life cycle article).

-End goal + actions + team of experts = project
+End goal + actions + team = project

-Being the project manager on one of those types of project starts with defining the goal.
-You have to identify the right people for the project team to deliver that goal, based on the expertise they bring.
-You then ask the team to map out all the tasks needed to reach the goal.
-And, then you manage this task list, and make sure people do what they need to.
+Being a marketing project manager starts with defining the goal.
+Then, you find the right people for the project team to deliver that goal, based on their expertise.
+You ask them to list all the tasks to be done to reach the goal.
+And then you manage this list and make sure people do what they need to.

-But, what we’ve just summed up in a mere paragraph, in real life takes weeks, months, sometimes even years at a time.
-A big advertising campaign or new product launch can easily run up to 70 or 80 different tasks, and need a team of 10 or more different functional experts.
-All of whom will have different opinions to your marketing thinking.
+But, what we’ve just summed up in a paragraph, takes weeks, months, even years in real life.
+A big advertising campaign or new product launch can easily run to 70-80 different tasks, and need a team of 10+ functional experts.
+All of whom will have different opinions of your marketing thinking.

 Planning as a skill doesn’t just mean project plans.
 It’s much more than that.

 Planning is the ability to think ahead in time.
 To think about different scenarios which could happen.
-To work how each action connects, how it impacts on the overall direction.
+To work out how each action connects and how it impacts the overall direction.

-Planning’s about learning from your previous marketing mistakes, so you do better next time.
+Planning is about learning from your previous marketing mistakes so you do better next time.

-And changing circumstances are usually driven by changes in people.
-Which brings us to the third of our alternative 4Ps of marketing, politics.
+These changing circumstances are usually driven by changes in people.
+This brings us to the third of our alternative 4Ps of marketing, politics.

-In business, you have to work with other people.
-Either directly inside your business, or outside your business like your marketing agency.
+In marketing, you have to work with other people.
+Both inside your business and outside your business like your marketing agency.

-What you find when you work with people is everyone’s different.
+And you soon work out everyone’s different.
 They have different experiences, biases and ways of seeing the world.

 It’s part of the day-to-day job of marketing to try to pull these differences together.
-To establish common principles, based on understanding what’ll appeal to, and motivate the people involved.
+To establish common principles based on understanding what’ll appeal to, and motivate different people.

 Build support for your marketing activity